Airbus reveals futuristic blended wing aircraft design

 "Initially, many dismissed the MAVERIC project as merely a 'hobby,' or, in other words, a project Airbus wouldn't learn very much from," says Adrien Bérard, MAVERIC project co-leader, in a statement.
 "So we had to prove them wrong by showing that we could deliver a very sound basis for future aircraft configuration."

 But fliers shouldn't get too excited just yet.
 Tests will reportedly continue on MAVERIC until mid-2020 but the company says there's no specific time line for entry into service.
-That said, it "could be instrumental in bringing about change in commercial aircraft architectures for an environmentally sustainable future for the aviation industry."
+That said, Dumont insists it "could be instrumental in bringing about change in commercial aircraft architectures for an environmentally sustainable future for the aviation industry."

-Dumont, speaking to media at the Singapore Air Show, noted advances in flight control technology and weight reduction means now is the time to move the design forward.
+Speaking to media at the Singapore Air Show, he noted advances in flight control technology and weight reduction means now is the time to move the design forward.

 Dutch airline KLM announced last year it was helping fund the development of a V-shaped, fuel-efficient airplane design known as the Flying-V, intended to carry more than 300 passengers and offer 20% fuel efficiencies on aircraft of comparable capacity.